Biennial 2019 –

 Hello My Name Is

-“Hello My Name Is” is a solo show, performed by Timorese actor Rashidi Edward.
-In this one-man show, Rashidi makes a powerful display of a man who acts many parts – he is the one mourning for someone killed and right after he is the soldier who takes the shot -, using the poetic language of Edward Bond to draw attention to the place each one occupies in the games of tyrannical power.
+“Hello My Name Is” is a one-man show.
+In this one-man show, actor Rashidi Edward gives a powerful performance as a man who takes on multiple roles—he is the person mourning someone who has been murdered, only to then become the soldier who shoots to kill—using Edward Bond’s poetic language to draw attention to the place each person occupies in the dynamics of tyrannical power games.

 13 – 14 April